So you want to blog?

 1. Topic selection, plan & research (1h30)

 As the first part of my writing process, this is where I’ll find my topic.
+(I recommend my blog post on how to find your blog & blog posts topics if you don’t have a crystal-clear vision of yours)

 To help me choose, I maintain a list of potential blog post topics (based on your recommendations and interests), from which I’ll usually just pick one topic that makes sense with my editorial calendar.
 This is also the step where I do SEO keyword (google keyword planner) & share potential (Buzzsumo) research.